JunganSe/J-Rdp/DevNotes.md

   2. GUI controller tells CoreManager via TrayManager to update the config.

 - When "Open logs folder" is clicked:
-  1. TODO
+  1. GUI controller tells Core controller via TrayManager and CoreManager to open the folder where log files are stored.
+  2. Core controller tells LogManager to open the logs folder(s).

 * When "Open config file" is clicked:
   1. GUI controller tells Core controller via TrayManager and CoreManager to open the config file.
   2. Core controller tells ConfigManager to open the config file in shell.
 (OS default program.)
-If no config file exists, one will be created before opening it.
+If no config file exists, one will first be created.

 - When a profile is clicked:
-  1. TODO
+  1. Event "OnClick_Profile" is triggered.
+ProfileInfos are collected with enabled states depending on which profile is clicked and whether the ctrl button is held.
+  2. The event invokes a ProfileHandler callback, which triggers CoreManager to tell Core controller to update the config.
+  3. Core controller tells ConfigManager to update the config.
+  4. Updating the config file triggers the menu to be updated.
+See "When config file is updated" above.